On Regularizability and its Application to Online Control of Unstable LTI Systems: Introduction

 The rest of the paper is organized as follows.
 In \S\ref{sec:math}, we provide an overview of mathematical notions used in the paper.
-In \S\ref{sec:probSetup}, we introduce the problem setup as well as a motivating example, followed by introducing the notion of regularizability of an LTI model.
-We further study the properties of regularizable systems and further characterize them in \S\ref{sec:regularizability}.
-Additionally, the \ac{DGR} algorithm is proposed in \S\ref{sec:DGR} as an effective means of online regulation of unstable systems.
+In \S\ref{sec:probSetup}, we introduce the problem setup as well as a motivating example, followed by introducing the notion of regularizability for an LTI model.
+We further study the properties of regularizable systems~in \S\ref{sec:regularizability}.
+Additionally, the \ac{DGR} algorithm is proposed in \S\ref{sec:DGR} as the means of online regulation of (possibly) unstable systems.
 The subsequent part of \S\ref{sec:DGR} is devoted to the analysis of the {DGR-induced} closed loop system, deriving upper bounds on the state trajectories, and efficient implementation of \ac{DGR}.
 We provide an illustrative example in \S\ref{sec:simulation} followed by concluding remarks in \S\ref{sec:conclusion}.